How to Get a Dog

 Having a service or therapy dog could be a wonderful addition to your life.
 But it’s also a big responsibility.
 Read below to learn about the types of dogs we provide and see if you qualify.
 Check out the Frequently Asked Questions at the bottom of the page for more information.

-Perhaps more than anything else, persons with disabilities want to remain as independent as possible.
-ADAI’s highly trained service dogs help to do just that.
 By assisting with everyday tasks, such as opening doors and carrying items, service dogs give a tremendous boost to self-confidence and self-reliance.
 Clients who are partnered with a service dog have public access rights through the Americans with Disabilities Act to take the dog with them wherever the public is allowed.
 At ADAI, we train each dog to perform tasks that meet the individual needs of clients both at home and in public.
 Here are just some of the tasks ADAI service dogs are trained to provide:

 If you are interested in applying for a service dog, you may be eligible if you: